robusta-dev/robusta/docs/configuration/alertmanager-integration/index.rst

-Robusta can :ref:`enhance Prometheus alerts<Enhanced Prometheus Alerts>`.
-To set this up, see below.
+Robusta can :ref:`enhance Prometheus alerts<Enhanced Prometheus Alerts>` with CPU/Memory graphs, Pod logs, Kubernetes events and more.
+To set this up, follow the guides below.

 If you installed Robusta's :ref:`Embedded Prometheus Stack`, no setup necessary.